 DAY 1: We meet at 6:30pm onboard our boat, the Vita Pugna, docked in the Venetian lagoon.
 Our home away from home holds 20 guests.
 Each room has two beds and its own bathroom.
 After introductions to the crew and an orientation, we’ll enjoy our first dinner together on the barge.
 0 miles.

-DAY 2: In the morning, a local guide will help us discover Venice on a walking tour.
+DAY 2: Today is the day to explore the Island of Venice at your own pace.
 It was once the capital of the ancient Serenissima Republic of Venice and ruled over much of the Mediterranean.
 Today it’s one of the most romantic cities in the world, and an easy one to get lost in.
 You can spend the afternoon exploring this unique place on your own before returning to the barge for dinner together.
 0 miles.

 Then we hop on our bicycles to explore the Po Delta, a UNESCO World Heritage Site.
 The Po Delta is a protected area and one of the most biodiverse in Europe.
-Keep your eyes peeled for some of the 300 species of birds here, such as ibis, grebes, herons, and pink flamingoes.
+Keep your eyes peeled for some of the 300 species of birds here, such as ibis, grebes, herons, and pink flamingos.
 We’ll overnight in the town of Adria, which was once connected to the Adriatic Sea and an ancient Greek port.
 A local museum highlights the town’s Etruscan, Roman and Venetian heritage.
-25 miles.
+27 miles ±454'.

 DAY 5: After a short cruise in the morning, we’ll start cycling along the river to Ferrara, the bicycling capital of Italy.
 Bikes are everywhere.
 The town is also a UNESCO World Heritage Site and still has 500-year-old walls surrounding it, which have been transformed into a beautiful linear park.
 You can’t miss the 14th century moated medieval castle in the very center of town.
 Then we’ll shuttle to our overnight in Zelo on the Canale Bianco.
-22 miles.
+24 miles +386'/-363'.